Sailor Moon and all the images you see in this recap are owned by Toei Animation and licensed by Viz Media

 The plan is not yet clear, though it turns out that Jadeite once again is getting smack dab in the middle of his plots by being the creepy new guy that was hired as a security guard.
 How the hell does Jadeite pass a background check anyway?
 Does he even have a high school diploma or did he take independent studies in Malevolence?
-I guess he must have had an impressive resume considering he’s the guy the park is using to communicate to the press.
-His methods by the way are quite effective.
+I guess he must have had an impressive resume considering he’s the guy the park is using to communicate to the press, and to be fair his methods are quite effective!

 Jadeite as a surly security guard is already an amazing development, but it’s only the tip of the iceberg of how freaking awesome this episode is!
 The Moon Crew are at the park investigating but Usagi, as you’d expect, gets distracted VERY easily and it leads to some SPECTACULAR moments.

 Rei senses something nefarious inside the walls of the fake castle which causes Usagi to deploy Attack Strategy Alpha; i.e. start crying until everything works out.
-Attack Strategy Beta by the way is the same thing, only while running in circles.
+In case you were wondering, Attack Strategy Beta is the same thing, only while running in circles.
 You don’t even want to know what Attack Strategy Charlie is!
-Anyway, Rei starts to scold Usagi for her lack of professionalism which is a valid point, but the bickering doesn’t seem to be getting them anywhere and Luna needs to yell at them to shut the hell up and transform before Ami and everyone else is left a lifeless husk.
-They do just that and Rei blows up the door (because explosion and fire are the same thing) and head inside only to be stopped by Princess Dream, and uh… things get weird.
+Anyway, Rei starts to scold Usagi for her lack of professionalism which is a valid point, but the bickering doesn’t seem to be getting them anywhere and Luna needs to yell at them to shut the hell up and transform before Ami and everyone else inside is left a lifeless husk.
+They finally stop for the moment at least and Rei blows up the door (because explosion and fire are the same things) before heading inside; only to be stopped by Princess Dream, and uh… things get weird.

 Princess Dream turns into this REALLY creepy puppet monster named Moorido and she’s easily the most frightening monster that Usagi has had to (and probably will ever) face.
 Her head just drops down into her body, and after some unsettling rotations and mechanical noises, she reemerges as a creature that will probably be accepting a lifetime role in your nightmares.
 This is a perfect example of what makes this show so amazing.
 In the same episode as adorable animals and Usagi theme park fun times, we get a villain who would be a very appropriate second bride for Chucky, and it still manages to keep a consistent tone.
 None of this feels out of place due to the show’s distinctive art style, dreamlike atmosphere, and solid pacing which is an impressive feat for any show.

 The paper charm successfully immobilizes the enemy (though the blatant show of underwear might be just as culpable), and Sailor Moon and Mars follow this up with a FIRE TIARA!!!
 Since puppets are allergic to fire, the attack destroys Moorido completely, though it MIGHT have been a bit of overkill considering how effective the tiara has been on its own.
-Sadly for Jadeite, he had NOTHING else planned like maybe explosives in the building, because he starts cursing the Scouts like a Scooby Doo villain before the castle dissolves and everyone inside begins their escape.
+Jadeite sadly has NOTHING else up his sleeves (not even an explosive in the building) and starts cursing the Scouts like a Scooby-Doo villain before the castle dissolves and everyone inside begins their escape.
 The day has been saved once again and it looks like the Scouts have learned a lesson in teamwork.
 No wait, I think that was a typo.
 The Scouts have learned NOTHING about teamwork and Usagi and Rei begin to bicker once again as the episode ends.
 Eh, they still got a bunch of filler episodes to figure it out.